Yantasticc/news-feed-react/README.md

   ```

 6. **Start the Development Server:**
-npm start
+npm run dev

 7. **Open Your Browser:**
-- The application will be available at [http://localhost:3000](http://localhost:3000).
+- The application will be available at [http://localhost:3000](http://localhost:5173).

 ## Usage